Strengthening Governance

 Steps for deciding the amount of basic remuneration

-- After the results of the independent outside evaluation are confirmed by the General Managers of each Headquarters, the Representative Director, Chief Executive Officer and the Managing Executive Officer in charge of Human Resource Department determine the basic remuneration concept for each individual based on the independent outside evaluation, and the NR&E Committee approves these contents.
-Based on the approved principles by the NR&E Committee, the Representative Director, Chief Executive Officer and Managing Executive Officer in charge of the Human Resource Department engage in discussions to make the final decision on individual basic remunerations.
+3. The Representative Director, Chief Executive Officer and Executive Officer in charge of the Human Resource Department, delegated by the Board of Directors, determine individual basic remuneration concept in accordance with the policies approved by the Board of Directors, taking into account both external and internal evaluations.
+The contents were approved by the NR&E Committee.
+Based on the approved concepts by the NR&E Committee, the Representative Director, Chief Executive Officer and Executive Officer in charge of the Human Resource Department engage in discussions to make the final decision on individual basic remunerations.

 (2)Stock remuneration (BIP trust) (2015 and onward)